 Farming the Future exists to strengthen and amplify the movement for an agroecological system of food and farming.

-Agroecology offers a vital antidote to the industrial food system and associated challenges of environmental damage, societal inequality and threats to human health.
-It is built on equity, harmony, compassion, and renews our deep cultural connection with land and soil.
+Agroecology offers a vital antidote to the industrial food system and its associated consequences of environmental damage and societal injustice.
+It is built on equity, harmony, compassion, and renews our deep cultural connection with the earth.

 We pool funds, knowledge, and networks across funders and actors in the movement, working as equals.
 We question conventional philanthropy, and continually reassess our processes to be flexible and appropriate to our aims and purpose.